Skip to content

 Improvised detonators, constructed from primary explosives sourced or synthesised by the device constructor, lack the reliable initiating threshold of commercial units and are more likely to cause unintended initiation during assembly.
 Mercury fulminate, silver azide, DDNP (diazodinitrophenol), and lead styphnate have all appeared in improvised detonator components recovered from device workshops in the UK, US, Spain, and Pakistan.
 Improvised detonators are identifiable post-blast by the absence of commercial manufacturing signatures (uniform shell dimensions, crimp patterns, manufacturer codes) and by the presence of unusual primary explosive residues in the detonator position within the device.

-The firing switch is the element that connects (or disconnects) the power source to the detonator initiation circuit.
-Switch design is a statement of tactical intent: a victim-operated switch targets people who move through a space; a command-initiated switch targets a specific person or vehicle at a specific moment; a timer targets a place at a specific time; and an anti-handling switch targets anyone who tries to intervene with the device.
+The firing switch connects or disconnects the power source from the detonator initiation circuit.
+Switch design reflects tactical intent: a victim-operated switch targets people who move through a space; a command-initiated switch targets a specific person or vehicle at a specific moment; a timer targets a place at a specific time; and an anti-handling switch targets anyone who attempts to intervene with the device.

 Victim-operated switches (VOS) include pressure plates (two metal plates separated by a compressible spacer, completing the circuit under the weight of a person or vehicle); trip wires (a wire stretched across a path, completing or breaking a circuit when displaced); tension-release switches (spring-loaded contacts held open by a wire, releasing when the wire is cut or breaks); and pressure-release switches (completing a circuit when a weight is removed, targeting the act of lifting a package).
 VOS devices were the dominant IED type in the IRA campaign in Northern Ireland through the 1970s to 1990s and in Taliban IED operations in Afghanistan from 2006 onward, where pressure-plate devices buried in roads and paths caused the majority of ISAF vehicle and foot patrol casualties.
 US JIEDDO counter-IED analysis reports (declassified summaries published 2010 to 2014) document the systematic evolution of pressure-plate design in Afghanistan from simple copper-sheet plates to vinyl-coated plates designed to defeat metal detector detection.